ELELAB/Moonlight2_case_studies/README.md

 Astrid Saksager, Mona Nourbakhsh, Nikola Tom, Xi Steven Chen, Antonio Colaprico, Catharina Olsen, Matteo Tiberti, Elena Papaleo*, submitted to biorxiv

-contacts for the repository: Elena Papaleo, elpap-at-dtu.dk, elenap-at-cancer.dk; Astrid Saksager:
+contacts for the repository: Elena Papaleo, elpap-at-dtu.dk, elenap-at-cancer.dk; Astrid Saksager: abrisa-at-dtu.dk

 PLEASE, CITE THE PUBLICATION ABOVE IF YOU USE THE SCRIPTS FOR YOUR OWN RESEARCH